raul7gs/Space_launcher_benchmark_problem/README.md

 Once all the tools have been integrated both in RCE and in the workflow file, click twice on the input provider (top left block).
 After that, click inside the properties window in the output file called XML and afterward on edit.
 Here select the one of the XML files from the XML folder (after clicking on the "Select from project" button).

 Once this is done, it is just necessary to press play.
-It is important to remark that is necessary to have Python installed to execute the workflow.
+It is important to remark that is necessary to have Python installed to execute the workflow (as well as the environment mentioned previously).
 RCE will ask before execution for the location of a Python executable, which can be found in the folder where Python is installed.

-Regarding the two examples given, the first one contains an architecture with both a cosine and a sine term.
-In this architecture, it is indicated that the C discipline should only consider the data coming from the Y discipline.
-The second file contains the solution found during the optimization process, which allows to observe discipline repetition and activation, as well as conditional variables during the execution process.
+There are three examples in this repository, each one with a different number of stages.
+All of them are feasible and optimum desings.
+There are different head shapes and types of propulsion, so that all the architectural influences can be observed.

 # How to observe the process and the results